prashadr2/courseshopper/README.md

 You will also see any lint errors in the console.

 ## Changes Made
-Redid homepage:
+* Redid homepage:

 ![image](https://user-images.githubusercontent.com/33489293/135940267-015b62fe-ab8c-4267-86bd-8612bb66ea9f.png)

-and added logo images to the repo
+* Added logo images to the repo
+* Got rid of the list of classes that are printed on the homepage